It’s amazing what a piece of chocolate can do.

-For our new Restorative Moments Collection, we are proud to be partnering with the Intervale Center’s Conservation Nursery — donating 10% of net profits from this collection to an organization that plants trees in order to help restore the quality and integrity of our waterways.
+From 2020-2023 we proudly partnered with the Intervale Center’s Conservation Nursery — donating a portion of sales to an organization that plants trees in order to help restore the quality and integrity of our waterways.

 The Intervale Center has long been an integral part of the food community in Vermont (striving to improve farm viability and promoting sustainable land use, while working to engage the community in the food system).
 In 2002, the Intervale Center founded the Conservation Nursery.
 At the time, most of the tree stock being used for environmental conservation projects in Vermont came from large nurseries in the Mid-West.
 These trees didn’t match the local genotypes and weren’t native Vermont varieties.